eligosource/eventsourced/README.md

 ![Destination reply](https://raw.github.com/eligosource/eventsourced/master/doc/images/senderrefs-2.png)

 Instead of replying to the sender, the processor can also forward the sender reference to a destination and let the destination reply to the sender.
 This even works if the destination is wrapped by a channel because a channel simply forwards sender references when delivering event messages to destinations.
-For that reason, a [`ReliableChannel`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.ReliableChannel) needs to store sender references (in contrast to processors).
-A reliable channel destination can even reply to a sender that was sending an event message in a previous application run (e.g. before the application crashed).
-If that sender doesn't exist any more after recovery, the reply will go to `deadLetters`.
+For that reason, a [`ReliableChannel`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.ReliableChannel) needs to store sender references (in contrast to processors), so that sender references are even available after a reliable channel has been restarted.
+If a stored sender reference is a remote reference, it remains valid even after recovery from a JVM crash (i.e. a crash of the JVM the reliable channel is running in) provided the remote sender is still available.

     class Processor(destination: ActorRef) extends Actor {
       var counter = 0